StackVista/stackstate-docs/setup/cli/cli-stac.md

 ### API key - Receiver API

 StackState receives topology, telemetry and trace data via the Receiver API.
-If you want to push information to StackState using the `stac` CLI, you will need to provide a Receiver API key.
+If you want to push information to StackState using the `stac` CLI, you will need a Receiver API key.
 This is the same API key used by the StackState Agent and is available from your administrator.

 ### API token - Base API and Admin API